ackermannQ/kodereview/content/blog/observer-pattern/index.md

 ---
 title: The Observer Pattern
 date: "2021-05-30T22:40:32.169Z"
-description: The Observer pattern explained
+description: I can see you :)
 ---

 The observer pattern is ...
 And solve THIS particular issue